nguyenbeo/intellij-idea-cheat-sheet/README.md

 # intellij-idea-cheat-sheet
 Some useful shortcuts for IntelliJ IDEA

+NB: All Ctrl can be replaced by Cmd in Mac OS

 ## Basic Editing I
 | Shortcuts     | Description   |
 | ------------- | ------------- |